tayganr/purviewlab/modules/module02.md

     > :bulb: **Did you know?**
     >
     > **Scan Rule Sets** determine which **File Types** and **Classification Rules** are in scope.
-If you wanted to include a custom file type or custom classification rule as part of a scan, a custom scan rule set will need to be created.
+If you want to include a custom file type or custom classification rule as part of a scan, a custom scan rule set will need to be created.

     ![Scan rule set](../images/module02/02.26-scan-ruleset.png)